aamotz001/Stock-analysis/README.md

 __Figure 1: Stock data 2017__

 Figure 1 shows that overall, the companies did fairly well, with only the "TERP" ticker showing a negative return (and even so, at roughly 7% it is not catastrophic).
 As well, the total daily volumes are of large magnitude, assuring us that our results are relevant on a large scale.
+The company which Steve parent had chosen ("DQ") seems to have performed well but does have a relatively small total daily volume as compared to other companies in this analysis.

 ![alt text](https://github.com/aamotz001/Stock-analysis/blob/main/Resources/Stocks_2018.png)

 __Figure 2: Stock data 2018__

-Figure 1 shows that overall, the companies did fairly well, with only the "TERP" ticker showing a negative return.
-As well, the total daily volumes are of large magnitude, assuring us that our results are relevant on a large scale.
+Figure 2 shows that overall, the year 2018 must have been much harder on green energy companies as a whole, with all but two of them showing negative returns.
+The percent value of the negative returns are severe, especially for the company of interest "DQ" which shows a massive -63%.

+Overall, based on this analysis, we can advise that "DQ" is likely not the best choice to buy.
+The best bet would be either "ENPH" or "RUN", which are the only two companies with positive returns for both 2017 and 2018.
+It would be helpful to look at data for more years, and for different types of companies in order to paint a more clear picture.

 ### Execution Time